-Every year for the last 7-8 years, I bring up a version of this tip to help save you time and money during the Thanksgiving, Christmas, and New Years visiting season.
+Every year for the last 7-8 years, I bring up a version of this tip to help save you time and money during the Thanksgiving, Christmas, and New Year visiting season.
 Please follow the advice.
-I can guarantee that it will save you and your computer lots of grief.
+I guarantee it will save you and your computer lots of grief AND save you money.

 With all the traveling done during the holidays, family and friends will want to use your computer to check their email or play a game or two.
 Unlike the TV, a computer can be victimized, unintentionally, by all this attention.
 When everyone returns home, you may not recognize your computer or have problems with the way it runs.

 If you like the way your computer is running now, set a few ground rules for the use of your computer (and please follow the same rules if you are the one doing the borrowing of a loved ones precious PC).
 In no particular order, here they are:

 - Don’t add or subtract any programs from the computer without permission first.

 - Don’t ‘fix’ anything unless asked by the owner.

 - Don’t wander into the Control Panel and change display, sound, or other settings.